 IntraLase® in New Jersey

-The FS laser uses an infrared beam of light focused beneath the corneal surface in the stroma (the center layer.)
-The corneal tissue is separated by thousands of small, microscopic bubbles of carbon dioxide and water vapor are formed, which separates the corneal tissue.
-Additional bubbles are placed along the edge of the flap, enabling the surgeon to lift it up and fold it back to allow the excimer (VISX) laser treatment.
-The FS laser generates 15,000 pulses per second.
-The duration of each pulse is 600 femtoseconds, which is less than a billionth of a second!
-These short, highly focused light pulses emit just a 2-3 micron spot of energy, smaller than the thickness of a human hair!
-The flap is created in approximately 15 seconds with less trauma to the eye and more precision accuracy than the microkeratome, allowing it to be replaced with more accuracy.
-Less trauma and improved accuracy affords a quicker recovery time and better visual outcome are possible with less trauma and higher precision!
-So look no further then Dr. Kenneth S. Miller and the Laser Vision Correction Center of New Jersey if you're looking for an experienced doctor to do your IntraLase in New Jersey.
+The FemtoSecond (FS) laser works by focusing an infrared beam beneath the corneal surface in the stroma (the center layer.)
+The corneal tissue is separated by thousands of small, microscopic bubbles of carbon dioxide and water vapor.
+Additional bubbles are put along the flap's edge, allowing the surgeon to raise and fold it back in preparation for the excimer (VISX) laser therapy.
+The FS laser has a pulse rate of 15,000 per second.
+Each pulse lasts 600 femtoseconds, which is less than one billionth of a second!
+These quick, highly focused light pulses produce a 2-3 micron energy point, which is thinner than a human hair!
+The flap is generated in about 15 seconds with less eye stress and greater exact accuracy than the microkeratome, allowing it to be replaced with greater precision.
+A faster recovery time and a better visual outcome are possible with less trauma and higher precision!
+So look no further than Dr. Kenneth S. Miller and the Laser Vision Correction Center of New Jersey if you're looking for an experienced doctor to do your IntraLase in New Jersey.

-Please contact us to schedule a FREE consultation and learn more about IntraLase in New Jersey.
-Be sure to allow at least one hour for the comprehensive, dilated examination and Q&A with Dr. Miller.
-Evening and weekend appointments are available for your convenience.
+To schedule a FREE consultation and learn more about IntraLase in Whippany, New Jersey, please contact us.
+Allow at least one hour for Dr. Miller's full, dilated examination and Q&A session.
+For your convenience, evening and weekend appointments are available.